solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 optimistically confirmed block, but it's also okay to start from a child of the highest optimistically confirmed block as long as consensus can be reached.

 * "silent repair phase": During the proposed optimistic cluster restart automation process, the validators in restart will first spend some time to exchange information, repair missing blocks, and finally reach consensus.
 The validators only continue normal block production and voting after consensus is reached.
 We call this preparation phase where block production and voting are paused the silent repair phase.

-* "ephemeral shred version": right now we update `shred_version` during a cluster restart, it is used to verify received shreds and filter Gossip peers.
+* "silent repair shred version": right now we update `shred_version` during a cluster restart, it is used to verify received shreds and filter Gossip peers.
-In the new repair and restart plan, we introduce a new temporary shred version in the silent repair phase so validators in restart don't interfere with those not in restart.
-Currently this ephemeral shred version is calculated using `(current_shred_version + 1) % 0xffff`.
+In the proposed optimistic cluster restart plan, we introduce a new temporary shred version in the silent repair phase so validators in restart don't interfere with those not in restart.
+Currently this silent repair shred version is calculated using `(current_shred_version + 1) % 0xffff`.

 * `RESTART_STAKE_THRESHOLD`: We need enough validators to participate in a restart so they can make decision for the whole cluster.
 If everything works